You will need permission from the Council to undertake work to any protected tree(s).

 - If the tree(s) are protected by a condition on a planning consent then you might have to submit a new planning application to vary the terms of the original consent.

-- In some cases a condition on a planning consent might require that permission in writing is obtained prior to any work being carried out to trees, in these cases, a Tree Works Application Form needs to be submitted.
+- In some cases a condition on a planning consent might require that permission in writing is obtained before any work being carried out to trees, in these cases, a Tree Works Application Form needs to be submitted.

 It is an offence to cut down, lop, top, uproot or wilfully damage or destroy a protected tree without the Council's permission.
 Carrying out work to protected trees without permission can lead to a fine of up to £20,000.